Career growth strategies: a research-backed framework for every stage

 Remote workers and visibility gaps

-But here’s the opportunity: you can design your visibility more strategically than in-office workers can.
-You’re not competing on “who’s in the coffee room.”
-You’re competing on “who has the clearest track record of results.”
-So document your wins.
-Share progress proactively.
-Find ways to contribute that are visible across the organization, not just to your immediate team.
-For a complete playbook on this, see our guide on career growth for remote workers.
+Here is the opportunity: you can design your visibility more strategically than in-office workers can.
+You are not competing on “who is in the coffee room” but on “who has the clearest track record of results.”
+Document your wins, share progress proactively, and find ways to contribute that are visible across the organization rather than only to your immediate team.

 Flat organizations and redefining growth

-Flat organizations don’t have many rungs on the ladder, so traditional growth (moving up) hits a ceiling fast.
+Flat organizations do not have many rungs on the ladder, so traditional growth (moving up) hits a ceiling fast.
 But growth in a flat organization can mean expanding scope (taking on bigger projects), deepening expertise (becoming the go-to authority in a domain), or horizontal movement (building skills in adjacent areas).
-The Career Growth Compass works the same way – you’re just optimizing for different outcomes.

 Workforce re-entry after a break

 Career breaks (parenthood, health, sabbatical, unemployment) create a unique Compass profile: your skills might be current or stale depending on break length, your visibility has reset to near-zero, your relationships may have atrophied, and your positioning is “person coming back.”
 The growth strategy is to re-establish credibility and visibility quickly.
-Volunteer for high-impact projects, seek visibility actively, and be explicit about what you’ve learned during the break.
+Volunteer for high-impact projects, seek visibility actively, and be explicit about what you learned during the break.

-The strategies for career success in non-traditional situations are the same four dimensions – just applied with different emphasis and urgency.
+The strategies for career success in non-traditional situations are the same four dimensions, just applied with different emphasis and urgency.

-How to measure career growth beyond promotions
+How to measure career growth beyond promotions {#career-growth-measurement}

-Here’s the trap most professionals fall into: they measure career growth solely by promotions and title changes.
+Track leading indicators across the four Compass dimensions (skills gained, visibility earned, relationship quality, options created) rather than waiting for the lagging indicator of promotions and title changes.
+Most professionals measure career growth solely by promotions and title changes.
 But titles are lagging indicators.
 By the time you get the promotion, the real growth work happened months ago.
-So if you’re waiting for a promotion to know whether you’re growing, you’re measuring at the wrong time.

 Effort vs. impact matrix for career growth activities, categorizing actions into Quick Wins, Strategic Investments, Comfort Zone, and Diminishing Returns.

 • Skills gained: What new capabilities have you added in the last quarter?
-Not certifications – actual skills you can deploy.
+Not certifications: actual skills you can deploy.

 • Relationship quality: Has the diversity and depth of your advisory network expanded?
 Do you have people in your corner who can open doors?